Wrongful Death Lawyer Tampa, FL

 Common Mistakes in Wrongful Death Cases

-Losing a loved one is one of the most difficult life events a person can endure.
-When that death is caused by someone else’s negligence, it can be even more painful to deal with.
-Filing a wrongful death claim is an important step to take after a fatal accident.
+Losing a loved one is one of the most challenging life events a person can endure.
+When someone else’s negligence causes that death, it can be even more painful.
+Filing a claim with the help of a Tampa, FL wrongful death lawyer is a crucial step to take after a fatal accident.
 It will help your family recoup financial losses that resulted from the death and take some of the burden away.
 However, some people lose their wrongful death claims because of various errors.

 Overlooking Potentially Responsible Parties

 Many times, there are multiple parties responsible for a person’s wrongful death.
-It’s important to bring claims against all of them.
-If you file a lawsuit against just one party, they might not have enough funds to cover all the damages you and your family suffered from the wrongful death.
+It’s essential to bring claims against all of them.
+If you file a lawsuit against just one party, a wrongful death lawyer available in Tampa, FL will share that they might not have enough funds to cover all the damages you and your family suffered from the wrongful death.
 For example, if your loved one was killed in an accident caused by a truck driver, you’ll want to bring a claim against the truck driver and the trucking company.

 Delaying Filing a Claim

 After a loved one has passed away, it’s understandable that you need to take some time to grieve.
 However, that doesn’t mean you should put off filing a wrongful death claim for too long.
 All states have statutes of limitations for bringing wrongful death lawsuits.
-Once the deadline has passed, you no longer have the right to pursue compensation.
+Our Tampa, FL wrongful death lawyer wants you to know that once the deadline has passed, you no longer have the right to pursue compensation.

 Having Multiple Family Members Talk to Insurance Adjusters

 After you and your family have brought a wrongful death claim, insurance adjusters will likely want to speak to you about your case.
 If several family members talk to insurance adjusters, they may try to get you to contradict each other.
-This could potentially jeopardize your case.
+As a result, your case could be in jeopardy.
 No one should speak to insurance adjusters without your FL wrongful death lawyer in Tampa from Jeff Murphy Law present.

 Accepting the Initial Settlement Offer